ParthVora27/CRUD_ContactDatabase/README.md

 -MongoDB

 ## Features
-Contact GUI with collects data and prints data
+-Contact GUI which collects data
+-Shows all user data
+-Update and Delete data
-Saves Data to Database for future reference.
+-Saves Data to Database for future reference.